acamillo/spark-etl/README.md

 such as the `Load` operation or an action (eg `count`).

-A pipeline can as easy as a linear extraction - transformation - loading linear process
+A pipeline can be as easy as a linear extraction - transformation - loading linear process
 ```
 Extract source A ~> Transform A to B ~> Load B (sink 1)
 ```